-127. Section 50 of the ESA provides an employee with access to ten PEL days.
-The objective of personal emergency leave provisions ("PEL") is to provide a minimum unpaid protection for employees from arbitrary dismissal due to personal emergencies including injury, illness, medical emergency, or death.
-An employee has access to ten PEL days
+127. Section 50 of the ESA provides an employee with access to ten personal emergency leave ("PEL") days.
+The objective of the PEL provisions is to provide a minimum unpaid protection for employees from arbitrary dismissal due to personal emergencies including injury, illness, medical emergency, or death.

-- 128. It is women who predominately rely upon the personal emergency leave provisions.
+- 128. It is women who predominantly rely upon the personal emergency leave provisions.
 The leaves are often used by women who care for children or elderly family members. - 129.
 Bill 148 advances these provisions to (i) apply to all workers including those in small businesses; (ii) include two fully paid days out of the ten and (iii) very importantly, remove the requirement for proof of illness from a qualified health professional. - 130.
 In the Coalition's submission, two paid days is insufficient to meet the demands of women with care responsibilities, either child or elder care.
 In light of the objective to close the gender pay gap, there is no reason that the personal emergency days should not be fully paid days.
 The paid emergency days would amount to less than one per month or less than 3% of work time over a full year.
 The emergency leave provisions remain far less than the annual time most remain dedicate to personal emergency time of their children and elders.